rhysstever/Eona/Settlements/Yhora (City).md

 Yhora imports mostly from the [[Opirian Alliance]], taking advantage of its variety of goods from different towns a part of the alliance.

 ## Organizations
+### Yhoran Guard
+The Yhoran Guard are the main military force of the city.
+The guard is known for its large size.
+Within Yhora, they are mostly used to keep the peace.
+The guard's presence can be felt most prominent in both Highgarden and Merchant's Crossing: protecting the city's elite and trade above all else.

+A small, skilled sect of the guard protects the royal family directly, and are referred to as the Palace Guard.

 ### Black Rose (Hidden)
 The [[Black Rose]] is a thieves/assassins guild that hides in plain sight.
 It operates out of a tailor shop located in the Highgarden district.